libreswitch/ops/tests/rest/rest_test.md

 4. Verify that the request fails after trying to delete a nonexistent user.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
-Verify if the HTTP response is `400 BAD REQUEST`.
+Verify if the HTTP response is `404 NOT FOUND`.

 5. Verify that the request fails after trying to delete a new user who is not part of the ovsdb_users group.
     a.
 Execute the DELETE request over /rest/v1/system/users/{id}.
     b.
-Verify if the HTTP response is `400 BAD REQUEST`.
+Verify if the HTTP response is `404 NOT FOUND`.
     c.
 Confirm that the returned user list has the expected data.

 ### Test result criteria